• Entry type: Person

 Summary

-Barbara Blackman is an author, music-lover, essayist, librettist, letter writer and patron of the Arts.
+Barbara Blackman was an author, music-lover, essayist, librettist, letter writer and patron of the Arts.
 Former wife of Charles Blackman, she worked for many years as an artist’s model.
-She has conducted countless interviews for the National Library of Australia’s oral history program.
+She conducted countless interviews for the National Library of Australia’s oral history program.
 In 2006, Blackman was presented with the Australian Contemporary Music 2006 Award for Patronage.

 Details